 From the Diversity Program Coordinator

-A timely event for all ages, The Mass Media, Social Networks, and Technology, a roundtable discussion, will take place in the Assembly Halls 1 & 2 in the Campbell Student Union Tuesday, October 7, 2014 beginning at 6:00 p.m.
-In this unique series participants will get the opportunity to explore the positive and negative effects that Mass Media, Social Networks, and Technology has on today’s society.
+Gender Myths, a roundtable discussion, will take place in the Assembly Halls 1 & 2 in the Campbell Student Union Tuesday, November 18, 2014 beginning at 6:00 p.m.

 Please join faculty, staff, and students as this timely topic is explored and shared.